CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Preprocessors/IKWIDPreprocessor.md

 ## Call

-You call the debug Preprocessor by adding `#ikwid` to your script file.
+You call the IKWID Preprocessor by adding `#ikwid` to your script file.

 ## What it does